superctr/ctrmml/mml_ref.md

 You can use a PCM sample from channels `F`, `K` and `L`.
 However, the panning settings from FM channel 6 (`F`) are used and the FM output from that channel is muted while PCM samples are playing.

+It is possible to override the sample rate by adding the `rate` parameter:

+	@30 pcm "path/to/sample.wav" rate=8000

+(Note that it might pick the closest possible sample rate in `mdsdrv` mode)

+It is possible to adjust the start position with the `offset` parameter:

+	@30 pcm "path/to/sample.wav" offset=4000

 #### Pitch envelopes
 Pitch envelopes are specified with `@M<number>` and are used in MML